 This 6139 comes with a leather strap, nylon NATO strap, Pelican travel case, and springbar tool.

-DIAL: Original radiant Seiko-signed "deep blue" dial; original minute and hour hands, with original chronograph hands on main and subdial.
+DIAL: Radiant Seiko-signed "deep blue" dial, with subtle patina; matching minute, hour, and large chronograph hands on main dial - minute and hour hands have been replaced with NOS examples.
 Day/date at 3 o’clock position, with Spanish/English day variants, works nicely.
-Original lume remains an excellent pearly white.
+Lume remains a great pearly white, with a hint of patina.

-CASE: Original 39mm x 43.5mm stainless steel case in pre-loved condition - no deep scratches.
-Caselines are sharp, with no evidence of machine polish.
+CASE: Stainless-steel case measures 39mm x 43.5mm; caselines are sharp, with no evidence of machine polish.

 CRYSTAL: 6139-correct hardlex crystal, no scratches.

 BAND: Brown leather strap, with cream-colored stitching and stainless-steel hardware.
-This 6139 also comes with a dark blue, white, and orange nylon NATO strap.
+This 6139 also comes with a dark blue and red nylon NATO strap.